PeterDeNardo/Physics_classes/README.md

 # Physics_classes
-Exercices  of my physics classes in Python
+Exercices  of my physics classes, in Python